Finding the good external monitor for Macbook Pro Retina isn’t as simple as you think. There are a lot of things you need to consider.

 All the other features mentioned above are just bonuses.
 If you are looking for an external monitor that will be able to display images with the right colors, this is your best choice.

 The BenQ GW2765HT is another excellent external monitor that you can use with your MacBook Pro.
-It features a 27-inch 2560×1440 Wide Quad HD resolution.
+The display is of 27-inch 2560×1440 Wide Quad HD resolution and is an IPS panel.

-Although it doesn’t have 4K capabilities, it does deliver four times the number of pixels compared to an ordinary HD resolution monitor.
+Although it doesn’t have 4K capabilities, the BenQ does deliver four times the number of pixels compared to an ordinary HD resolution monitor.

 This will ensure that you get a crisper and sharper image than a regular 1080p resolution.
 Aside from that, you will also be able to enjoy a wide 178/178 viewing angle because of its IPS panels.